-Architect guests of mine from all over the world have travelled to Atlántida to visit the Cristo Obrero Church which lies to on the opposite side of the highway from the beach.
+Architect from all over the world have travell to Atlántida to visit the Cristo Obrero Church which lies to on the opposite side of the highway from the beach.

 The church was built by Eladio Dieste, a Uruguayan engineer and architect who built his reputation on producing every-day structures –grain silos, factory sheds, markets and churches– all in Uruguay and considered exceptionally elegant by his peers.